-And finally, we have blogs of people who want to share their opinion on the modern sexual market place and/or their journey in it, and prefer to do so in a more structured way (i.e. in a dedicated blog) rather than in a forum.
-At one end of the spectrum there are authors who take a very theoretical approach and describe the macro-level dynamics between men and women with the same rigour that you can find in a book of Subsonic Aerodynamics.
-On the other end of the spectrum there are authors that focus only on sharing lay reports and dating adventures.
-Nothing wrong with any of them of course, we all see things from different angles and through different eyes.
+And finally, we have blogs of people who want to share their opinions on the modern SMP and/or their journey in it, and prefer to do so in a more structured way (i.e. in a dedicated blog) rather than in a forum.
+At one end of the spectrum there are authors who take a very theoretical approach and describe the macro-level intersexual dynamics with the same rigour you can find in a book on Subsonic Aerodynamics.
+At the other end of the spectrum there are authors that focus on sharing lay reports and dating adventures only.
+And there is nothing wrong with any of that, of course, since we all see things from different angles and through different eyes.

-Me I prefer to take more of a pragmatic micro-level approach rather than a theorical macro-level view, and I’m planning to share more first-hand learnings and observations and less detailed reports of my adventures.
+In my case, I prefer to take more of a pragmatic micro-level approach rather than a theorical macro-level one, and I’m planning to share more of my first-hand learnings and observations, and less of my detailed adventures.

-As of now the posts will be divided in four categories:
+As of now, the posts are going be organised into four categories:

 ● Out of the matrix: macro-level reflections on the status of the SMP and their micro-level effects.